f-x-dx/example-server/README.md

 The reason you will need to set the host to "0.0.0.0" is to allow other devices on your network to be able to connect to the server, which is going to be required for the tablet device.
 If you aren't planning on using the Android application, then you can leave the command out.

-Test that the server is working by going to
+Test that the server is working by using your browser to navigate to

 	localhost:8080

-in your browser.

 ####Linking a merchant
+If you aren't there already, go to localhost:8080.
+If you see a login page, you can leave the defaults and log in.

 Before you can actually do anything with the app, you have to link a merchant.
-On localhost:8080, click "Merchant" at the very top of the web page.
+Click "Merchant" at the very top of the web page.
 Then, click "Link Merchant" at the right.

 Select the merchant you want to link(if you didn't make any extra ones there should only be one).
 Then, "Click Install App" and afterwards "Accept & Install".